BLCM/BLCMods/Borderlands 2 mods/Astor/ReadMe.md

 ## Custom Gear:
 - **Plasma Caster Dahl Prototype SX-1:** a Plasma Caster which fire GyroJet explosive bullet.
 - **Plasma Caster Hyperion Finesse - Circuit Board Edition:** a Plasma Projectile which adapt his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor.
+- **Plasma Caster Hyperion Finesse - Moxxi Edition:** same weapon as the Circuit Board Edition (above), but with usual Moxxi's bonus (Critical Hit & Lifesteal) added.
 - **SMG Dahl Discord Solver - Bloody Edition:** a submachine gun which fire GyroJet explosive bullet.
 - **SMG Dahl Discord Solver - Moxxi Edition:** same weapon as the Bloody Edition (above), but with usual Moxxi's bonus (Critical Hit & Lifesteal) added.
+- **SMG Hyperion Splish Splash - Stendhal Edition:** a SMG which fire SEAMB (Smart Elemental Adaptive Maliwan Bullet) which adapt his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor... and Explosive on anything else.

 * * * * *